Upcoming Programs

 Upcoming Programs:

-This is a hybrid program which starts at 7 PM.
-You can attend in person at the Tom Ridge Environmental Center in Erie.
-Doors there will open at 6:30 PM for refreshments and socializing.
+This is a hybrid program which starts at 6:05 pm.
+You may attend in person at the Tom Ridge Environmental Center in Erie.
+The program will begin after the Annual Member Picnic and a short member meeting.

 ZOOM LINK